Ref: Town and Country Planning Act 1990 and Town and Country Planning (Environmental Impact Assessment) Regulations 2017

-All the plans and documents for the application are available to download on this page below, for ease of navigation and viewing.
+All of the plans and documents for the application are available to download on this page for ease of navigation and viewing.

 How to view and make a comment

-To make a comment select the Comments tab and follow the instructions to log in or register.
+To make a comment on the application, select the Comments tab and follow the instructions to log in or register.

 Comments on planning applications are publicly available.